suman0013/namhatta_backend/replit.md

 - January 2, 2025: Successfully completed migration from Replit Agent to standard Replit environment
 - January 2, 2025: Fixed popup modal behavior - all forms now close when clicking outside and are properly centered
 - January 2, 2025: Removed search bar and notification icon from header interface for cleaner UI
+- January 2, 2025: Converted navigation from left sidebar to horizontal top navigation bar for desktop
 - June 22, 2025: Verified all popup and modal components have proper click-outside-to-close behavior
 - January 2, 2025: Replaced URL input with image upload functionality for better user experience
 - January 2, 2025: Added image preview and removal capabilities in update forms